gve-sw/CLUS18-DEVNET-2897/lab/step5.md

-### Step 5 - Adding the EPG/VLAN options UI
+### Step 5 - Adding the EPG/VLAN options

-Now, we will create the interface to select or create a new EPG/VLAN that the ports will be associated.
+We will add to the interface the options to select or create a new EPG/VLAN that the ports will be associated with.
 The following code will create two buttons where the user is going to be able to select if a new EPG needs to be created or if an existing one should be used.
-Paste this code below the one added in step 4.
+Copy this code **below** the one added in step 4.

 ```html
 <div id="epg-action" class="col-md-12 text-large">